 - The initial visit within the 60-day certification period must have been made and the individual admitted to home health care.

 Since the beginning of the Patient-Driven Grouping Model (PDGM), Medicare has been calculating the HIPPS code used for payment instead of using the HIPPS code listed on the claim as a basis for payment.
-For periods of care on or after January 1, 2020, grouper software is incorporated in Medicare claims processing systems calculated the Health Insurance Prospective Payment System (HIPPS) code for payment.
+For periods of care on or after January 1, 2020, grouper software is incorporated in Medicare claims processing systems calculating the Health Insurance Prospective Payment System (HIPPS) code for payment.
 Grouper uses claims data and OASIS data from the CMS quality data repository to assign the appropriate HIPPS code for payment.